thomas-fossati/draft-tls-cid/draft-mavrogiannopoulos-tls-cid.md

 ~~~~~~~~~~
 {: #fig:transp-handover title="Transparent Handover of DTLS Session"}

 We present two methods for producing the CID: the first uses a single value generated unilaterally by the server which is fixed throughout the session, whereas the second provides a sequence of identifiers that are created using a HMAC-based OTP algorithm {{RFC4226}} keyed with the session shared secret.
-The latter allows a client to shift to a new identifier, for example when switching networks, and is intended as a measure to counteract tracking.
-However, it must be noted that this is not a generally viable way to avoid being tracked: in fact, it becomes totally ineffective when the client is oblivious of changes in the underlying transport identifiers (e.g., on NAT rebind after timeout), and also does not guarantee unique identifiers (see {{sec:clash}}).
-For both methods the generated CID is 32-bits in size, like the Security Parameter Index (SPI) in IPsec {{RFC4301}}.
+The latter allows a client to shift to a new identifier, for example when switching networks, and is intended as a mechanism to counteract tracking.
+However, it must be noted that this is not generally applicable as a tracking-protection measure: in fact, it becomes totally ineffective when the client is oblivious of changes in the underlying transport identifiers (e.g., on NAT rebind after timeout), and also does not guarantee unique identifiers (see {{sec:clash}} for further details).
+Both methods generate a CID that is 32-bits in size, like the Security Parameter Index (SPI) in IPsec {{RFC4301}}.

 Similar approaches to support transparent handover of a DTLS session have been described in {{I-D.barrett-mobile-dtls}} and {{DTLSMOB}}.